SynFutures/docs/docs/faq.md

 **Liquidator**: liquidates traders’ positions when margin is insufficient.
 SynFutures provides two ways for liquidators:

 - Initiate a trade with liquidator’s own account funds and take over the trader’s position as well as remaining margin.
-- Initiate a transaction for trader to close its position with Auto Liquidator (in v1, the AMM itself) and earn system rewards.
+- Initiate a transaction for trader to close its position with Auto Liquidator (in v1, the AMM itself).

 **System Maintainer**: helps maintain the operations of the system including system’s trade state update and some other required services such as bug fix, code contribution etc. as the system develops in a later stage, and earn rewards.

 **Insurance Fund**: part of trader’s remaining margin when liquidation happens would go to insurance fund and be paid out to liquidator and AMM when liquidation results in balance insolvency.

-**System Reserve Fund**: part of the trader’s trading fees would go to system reserve fund to pay out rewards to liquidators who initiate liquidation with AMM and system maintainers.
+**System Reserve Fund**: part of the trader’s trading fees would go to system reserve fund to pay out rewards to system maintainers.

 **Oracle**: supplies pricing data to the system.